 On July 20th 2011, the Company announced it had granted an Option to Newmont Mining Corporation (Newmont) to acquire the Company's Eye mineral claim in south central British Columbia, Canada.
 To earn a 100% interest in the Eye property, Newmont must pay the Company a total of \$368,000 in cash and perform \$280,000 in exploration in stages over a five year period.
 If Newmont elects to purchase the property it will grant to the Company an NSR of 0.5%, subject to a cap of \$1.5 million.
 In addition, Newmont was to assume the underlying royalty obligations to the previous owner of the property.
 In June 2013, Newmont dropped its option on the Eye property.
-Currently, the Company retains this claim, totaling 119 hectares.
+Currently, the Company retains this claim in good standing until August 22, 2022 and totaling 3099 hectares.